 Listen along here:

-To be perfectly honest, while I enjoy this sort of music well enough, it’s not something I would consider to be ‘my style’ of metal.
+To be perfectly honest, while I enjoy this sort of music well enough, it’s not something on my list of preferred metal genres.
 However, on turning this album on, I was immediately surprised.
 “Hand on Heart” is a really good starter song and it seems illness has not stripped Parviainen of his ability to sing.
 It feels like classic heavy metal with a bit of a symphonic, perhaps even neoclassical twist, nicely mixing a bit of a heavy march with some proper melodies.
 With some church organ sounds and a nice solo, the song proves that Parviainen did indeed try to create some dramatic arcs in the music from the get-go.

 “Bullet with My Name” was the second familiar song, as I believe it was the other track that was released early on as a teaser.
 While I find perhaps the vocal line to be a bit duller than its predecessor, the song makes up for it with its strong symphonics, perfect singalong part, and powerful dynamics otherwise.
 “Tide”, the shortest song on the album at just under 4 minutes, brings the energy up to a new level with its fun guitar solo intro and super catchy vocal lines.
 Every time I hear the song, I wonder if it’s some sort of nod to Tuomas Holopainen or Nightwish in general – ‘dark passion play’ is a rather specific phrase that is also the name of a Nightwish album.
 I’d be curious to know why Parviainen used it in particular.
 In all honesty, I find it a little distracting because of that.
 Apart from this, it’s a quite energetic song, showing a lower level of depth to Parviainen’s vocals and a lot of really delightful input from the keys and some more classic heavy metal guitar sound, such as the solo.